It is written, Man shall not live by bread alone, but by every word that proceedeth from the mouth of God. Matthew 4: 4.

 Presently we need to be ready for His coming and equally spread the good news to everyone in this world.
 Thanks for the nice article.
 Keep up the good work.
 Use this platform as much as you can to spread the good news.

-Jack Jenn (author) from Nelson Bay NSW Australia. on October 04, 2020:
+Jack Jenn (author) from Living in hope on planet earth. on October 04, 2020:

 Thank you for your comment and your thoughts - they are very welcome.

 And you are so right - if only others would realise the truth in the strait gate verses.

 Glad to make your acquaintance through these pages.

 Mark Richardson from Utah on October 04, 2020:

 Good article.
 A few thoughts come to mind:

 -Read your scriptures and pray as if everything depends on God and act as if everything depends on you.